 - Netsparker allows you to retest the issues found on a previous scan.

 - You can also create a controlled scan if you want more control over the attacking phase.
 Or you can choose the security test type for specific vulnerabilities.

 - An Incremental scans help you save time.
 Instead of scanning the web application, you can just scan the new pages added since the last scan.

-You can integrate an issue tracker with Netsparker to help you manage and maintain a list of all the issues at each of the SDLC (Software Development Life Cycle).
+You can integrate an issue tracker with Netsparker to help you manage and maintain a list of all the issues at each stage of the SDLC (Software Development Life Cycle).